colonyos/pycolonies/README.md

 ![Simplified architecture](docs/images/colonies_arch_simple.png)

 After a function specification has been submitted, a process is created on the Colonies server.
 A process in this case is not an operating system process or anything like that, but rather a database entry containing instructions how to execute the function.
-It also contains contextual information such as execution status, priority, submission time, and environmental variables, input and output values etc. An executor then uses the Colonies HTTP API to manipulate process information, e.g. closing the process after executing the specified function.
+It also contains contextual information such as execution status, priority, submission time, and environmental variables, input and output values etc. An executor then uses the Colonies HTTP API to manipulate process information, e.g. reading input arguments, setting output, and closing the process after executing the specified function.

 Below is an example of function specification.
 ```json